The Emotion Hygiene Alliance's Framework is based upon the following areas of science and philosophy.

 Broaden and Build Theory

-From Broaden and Build Theory, we have learned that positive emotions are not just nice rewards, but rather tools and resources that support not only social engagement, but also our individual current and future well-being.
+From Broaden and Build Theory, we see that positive emotions are not just nice rewards, but rather tools and resources that support not only social engagement, but also our individual current and future well-being.

 The take-home message is that positive emotions are worth cultivating, not just as end states in themselves but also as a means to achieving psychological growth and improved well-being over time...
-Positive emotions help us feel better, do better, connect better, and they feel good.— Barbara Fredrickson, Ph.D.
+Positive emotions help us feel better, do better, connect better, and they feel good. — Barbara Fredrickson, Ph.D.

 Contemplative Science